LuckyHyena/DnD/5e/5e_reference.md

 - Creatures are effectively __blinded__ when trying to see into **heavily obscured** areas: they automatically fail any ability check that depends on sight, they suffer disadvantage on all attack rolls into the area, and anyone firing back at them (without also being _blinded_ by whatever is obscuring them) has advantage on attack rolls.
   - When someone fires out of heavy obscurity they normally reveal the square they're firing from, but they're still __invisible__ to their effectively-blinded target.

+## Examples of Cover
-For terrain such as walls and windows, the maximum obscurity assumes the character is **actively (and successfully)** trying to use the terrain to hide.
+For terrain such as windows and arrowslits, the maximum obscurity assumes the character is **actively (and successfully)** trying to use the terrain to hide.
 Likewise the cover assumes the character is actively staying down among the features of the terrain.
 In both cases a character must be [_able to move_](#able-to-move).

-## Examples of Cover
 ||No Cover|Half Cover (+2)|Three-Quarters Cover (+5)|Full Cover|
 |-|-|-|-|-|
 |**Not Obscured**|                                                                                                                      __Bright light__ or __sunlight__.               |                    A shield.
 Studded leather or hide armor.            |            Half plate or chainmail armor.             |            A _Wall of Force_.
 Bulletproof glass.                                                |